Nikovash/bake/README.md

 </div>

-A fully automated build script for compiling [Crystal Bitoreum](https://github.com/Nikovash/bitoreum) or other forks.
+A fully automated build script for compiling [Crystal Bitoreum](https://github.com/Nikovash/bitoreum) or other Ghostrider algo forks.
 Supports multiple target architectures and generates stripped, not-stripped, and debug builds, each with full checksums and compressed archives.

-**Version:** 1.9
+**Version:** 2.0d

 ---